RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 Given the current observation $$o_0$$ and a goal observation $$o_g$$, which is an image of the desired outcome.
 Model predictive control is used to find a sequence of actions to reach the goal.
 The following cost is optimized: $$\mathcal{C} = \| \hat{z}_T - z_g^2 \|$$ where $$\hat{z}_t = p(\hat{z}_{t-1},a_{t-1})$$, $$\hat{z}_0 = enc(o_0)$$, $$\hat{z}_g = enc(o_g)$$.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/dino_observations.png" caption="example start observation (left), and goal obvservation (right)" alt="example start observation (left), and goal obvservation (right)" source="https://arxiv.org/abs/2411.04983"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/dino_observations.png" caption="example start observation (left), and goal obvservation (right)" alt="example start observation (left), and goal obvservation (right)" source="https://arxiv.org/abs/2411.04983"%}

 This method defines goal states with images.
 This is only feasible for simulated environments.
 This method is not directly applicable to more complex real world applications.